wahyubucil/adonis-mix-asset/CONTRIBUTING.md

 ## Coding style

-Majority of AdonisJs core packages are written in Typescript.
-Having a brief knowledge of Typescript is required to contribute to the core.
-[Learn more](https://adonisjs.com/docs/contribution-guide#_coding_style) about the same.
+AdonisJS packages are written in Typescript.
+Having a brief knowledge of Typescript is required to contribute.
+We make use of [standard](https://standardjs.com/) to lint our code.
+Standard does not need a config file and comes with set of non-configurable rules.

 ## Fix bugs by creating PR's